Skip to main content

 If a token is compromised or no longer needed:

-1. Go to Settings → Developer in your dashboard
+1. Go to Access Setup or Settings → Access Tokens in your dashboard

 2. Find the token in the list